 Following~\cite{Maltoni:2024tul} we divide the contributions according to their tensor structure, that is we split the spin production matrix in three parts:

 where the superscript indicates the number of $\gamma^5$ insertions on the $\tau$ line.
 This is because the tensor structure uniquely defines the spin state.
 Moreover, still following~\cite{Maltoni:2024tul}, we denote common factors by $F$.
-Throughout this section, the coefficient that are not explicitly written are either zero or can be obtained by the known symmetry of the Fano coefficients~\cite{Bernreuther:2015yna}.
+Throughout this section, the coefficients that are not explicitly written are either zero or can be obtained through the known symmetry of the Fano coefficients~\cite{Bernreuther:2015yna}.

 We start with the SM\@.
 At zero $\gamma^5$ insertions, the Fano coefficients are:

 where the common factors are